bdlucas1/diff3d/README.md

 I use MacOS, but I believe this tool works on Windows and Linux as well.
-I have tested it with Python 3.12 and 3.13, but I think it will work on some somewhat older versions of Python as well.
+I have tested it with Python 3.12 and 3.13, but I think it will also work on some somewhat older versions of Python.

 Out of the box `diff3d` supports STL, OBJ, and 3MF files.
 Support for a number of additional file types is available by installing `meshio`,